-3.0 Energy Performance and Service Delivery Test
+4.0 Energy Performance and Service Delivery Test

 The Energy Performance and Service Delivery Test measures power consumption and temperature of an EPC over time.
-The purpose is to determine the thermal efficiency and effectiveness of the EPC when performing various cooking tasks, and to determine how well the cooker holds heat.
-External temperature will also be evaluated during this section of the test.
+The purpose is to determine the energy efficiency and effectiveness of the EPC when performing various cooking tasks (heating phase, pressure phase, and sauté phase) and to determine how well the cooker holds heat (cooling tests).
+External temperature of the EPC will also be evaluated during this section of the test, as part of the safety assessment.